I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 The Populist Playbook

 Andrea Kendall-Taylor and Erica Frantz are both U.S. intelligence officers.
-They have written (Foreign Affairs, December 2016) that once elected populist leaders usually follow a similar pattern of behaviour.
+They have written that, once elected, populist leaders usually follow a similar pattern of behaviour (Foreign Affairs, December 2016).
 They slowly dismantle the constitutional curbs on their power and they push their opposition to the margins.
 They put loyalists in key positions and undermine the media.

 This transition away from the norms of democracy is gradual and moves into what’s called authoritarianism.
 More and more the levers of power fall into one person’s hands.

-They add “The forces fuelling populism aren’t going away anytime soon.
+“The forces fueling populism aren’t going away anytime soon.
 If anything, economic underperformance, disillusion with corruption, and dissatisfaction with government performance will continue to fan the flames of populism across the globe.”

-The United States stands in 46th place with a score of 89 out of 100.
+- The United States stands in 25th place out of 167.

 - “It Could Happen Here.”
 Larry Diamond, Atlantic Magazine, October 19, 2016.